ofiwg/libfabric/man/fi_getinfo.3.md

   related memory descriptor array, until the associated operation has completed.

-*FI_BUFFERED_RECV*
-: The buffered receive mode bit indicates that the provider owns the data buffer(s) that are accessed by the networking layer for received messages.
-Typically, this implies that data must be copied from the provider buffer into the application buffer.
-Applications that can handle message processing from network allocated data buffers can set this mode bit to avoid copies.
-For full details on application requirements to support this mode, see the 'Buffered Receives' section in [`fi_msg`(3)](fi_msg.3.html).
-This mode bit applies to FI_MSG and FI_TAGGED receive operations.

 *FI_CONTEXT*
 : Specifies that the provider requires that applications use struct fi_context as their per operation context parameter for operations